 - Facilitate/lead two public events (workshop/class and exhibit opening)

-- Post three updates and a final narrative report on the Library website
+- Author two news stories and a final narrative report for the library website

 - Promote residency on social media channels